instnt-inc/instnt-js/README.md

 2. Collect data from the user.

-3. Upon custom form submission generate an `instnt_token` using the `window.instnt.getToken()` function.
+3. Upon custom workflow submission generate an `instnt_token` using the `window.instnt.getToken()` function.

 4. Submit both the data and the `instnt_token` to Instnt using either a helper function or API call as shown below.

-## Submit Form to Instnt Using the JavaScript Helper Function
+## Submit Workflow to Instnt Using the JavaScript Helper Function

 ```jsx
 const submitMyForm = () -> {